Queen Elizabeth, Prince William, Kate and more royals celebrate Meghan Markle’s birthday

-Meghan Markle ’s in-laws have wished her a happy birthday from across the pond!
+Meghan Markle’s in-laws have wished her a happy birthday from across the pond!
 The Duchess of Sussex, who resides in Montecito, California, turned 40 on Aug.
 4. The Duke and Duchess of Cambridge celebrated their sister-in-law’s milestone birthday with posts on Twitter and their Instagram story.

 Wishing a happy 40th birthday to The Duchess of Sussex! 🎂 pic.twitter.com/qekFyLPmiD— The Duke and Duchess of Cambridge (@KensingtonRoyal) August 4, 2021